What is Lean in manufacturing? Complete guide for 2024

 What is Lean manufacturing?

-Well, you heard about the word ‘Lean’ in many contexts but what it indicate when we talk about Lean in business or Lean in manufacturing?
 When we use it in the context of organization lean means that the organization does not employ more resources than necessary and also does not spend more money than necessary to achieve its final goals.

 Let’s make it more clear with one example – Suppose there are two same car models with black and white in color.
 Both are the same model but because of different driving styles, the black car runs for 10 km with 1 liter of petrol and the white car can run 20 km with 1 liter of petrol.